mtuxpe/Evalution_Boards/RAK4600/arduino/RAK4600_LoRaWAN_Demo/README.md

 ![mcci_library](/RAK4600/image/mcci_library.png)

-### 3.2 Feature of  library
+>Note: This library requires Arduino IDE version 1.6.6 or above, since it requires C99 mode to be enabled by default.

-The library is an excellent library, supports below:
+### 3.2 Feature of Arduino-LMIC library

-- LoRaWAN® protocol V1.0.2
+The Arduino-LMIC takes care of all logical MAC states and timing constraints and drives the Semtech SX1276 LoRa radio.
-- Class A and Class C
+Only a limited number of features was tested on Arduino port, so be careful when using any of the untested features.
-- Region EU868/US915/AU915/KR920/AS923/IN865
+Some tested features :

-- OTAA and ABP
+- Sending packets uplink, taking into account duty cycling.
-- Dutycycle
+- Encryption and message integrity checking.
-- ADR/Datarate/Tx power configuration
+- Custom frequencies and data rate settings.
-- Confirm/Unconfirm
+- Over-the-air activation (OTAA / joining).
-- DevEUI/AppEUI/AppKey/DevAddr/NwsKey/AppsKey configuration
+- Receiving downlink packets in the RX1 and RX2 windows.
-- Send data port
+- MAC command processing

 ### 3.3 Run a simple example

 RAKwireless provides a lot of example based on this library.
 Here choose a simple example to show how to develop a LoRaWAN® application.

 #### 3.3.1 Scene description

-Download the example from https://github.com/RAKWireless/WisBlock/tree/master/examples/communications/LoRa/LoRaWAN/LoRaWAN_OTAA/ .
 The example will communicate with server in EU868, join type in OTAA.
-And send "hello" to server period.
+And send "Hello_%d" to server period.

 #### 3.3.2 Gateway configuration